TheNotary/another-rust-terminal-app/README.md

 # Another Rust Terminal App

-Testing Making Rust and Terminal in Raw Mode...
+Testing Making Rust and Terminal work in "Raw Mode" where keystrokes are responded to immediately and don't require the user to press the enter key.

 ## Creating Project